thomased/natpalette/README.md

 ### 100% All-Natural Colour Palettes for R.

+Nothing beats natural!
 A selection of fairly impractical palettes inspired by the world in colour.
-Feel free to send along a clear image of your favourite (colourful) organism and I'll gladly include it.
+Feel free to send along a nice image of your favourite (colourful) organism and I'll gladly include it.

 ### Install